 Artadi is key to understand the transformation of Spanish wine in the last decades as well as one of Rioja’s and the country’s quintessential icons in terms of quality, even after it left the Rioja appellation in December 2015.
-From this date, any wine bottled at their facilities will not carry the Rioja seal; instead, they will be "wines without DO" with both vintage and grape varieties certified by Bureau Veritas Iberia, an official body accredited by ENAC.
+From this date, any wine bottled at their facilities does not carry the Rioja seal; instead, they are "wines without DO" with both vintage and grape varieties certified by Bureau Veritas Iberia, an official body accredited by ENAC.

 Located in Laguardia (Rioja Alavesa), it has faultlessly risen from being a cooperative making traditional young wines for the local market to becoming a winery producing an impeccable range of wines based on terroir and vineyards.
 The man behind this transformation is Juan Carlos López de Lacalle, a highly respected personality in the world of Spanish wine.
 His obsession with quality led him to explore the potential of terroir and to vinify separately the old cooperative vineyards based on their soils, aspects and altitudes.
 The winery owns 85 hectares of vineyards entirely devoted to Tempranillo for the reds.